Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 Hoeff had to interject at that.
 "Wait, you’ve fought at the Lodge?"

 Julian nodded.
 "Ayup.
 I’m not too shabby either, I guess.
 Did a lot better than I thought I would, considering I’m one of the smallest guys at the lodge.
-I went earlier this year, a couple weeks after I finally drew about level with Vemik strength-wise and just...went through it all.
+I went earlier this year, a couple weeks after I finally drew about level with Vemik strength-wise and just... went through it all.
 I had to, otherwise Yan would lose face.
 Only reason I’m not a Given-Man myself is because I couldn’t father a tribe."

 Ferd nodded.
 "And *Core*-tie have a contract, Give and Take.
-All the things that make HEAT, all their sky-medicine...all a contract.
+All the things that make HEAT, all their sky-medicine... all a contract.
 Part of that contract is the blood-Taking from us," he said.
 "Some of the Lodge don’t like that.
 Some of the Singers like it even less.
 But we know, HEAT keep us safe, and we help keep other Sky-People safe too.
 Jooyun helped make that.
 Jooyun’s voice keeps it strong.
 No Jooyun… things might change at the Lodge.
 Might decide we’ve Given enough."

-"So...lemme get this straight.
+"So... lemme get this straight.
 You’re ambassador now - "

 "Will be."